Worcestershire 117-200

 Vellum

-Worcestershire, between William White of the borough of Warwick in the county
+between William White of the borough of Warwick in the county of Warwickshire

-of Warwickshire - tin man, Henry Chantrell of Wyre Piddle, John Hopkins of
+- tin man, Henry Chantrell of Wyre Piddle, John Hopkins of Fladbury - yeoman,

-Fladbury - yeoman, Richard Lyes of Moore - yeoman, and Thomas Landerer of
+Richard Lyes of Moore - yeoman, and Thomas Landerer of Throckmorton,

-Throckmorton, Worcestershire - yeoman.
-Dated 20 October 1711 in the 10th year
+Worcestershire - yeoman.
+Dated 20 October 1711 in the 10th year of the reign

-those several parcels of arable land lying in several common fields in the
+parcels of arable land lying in several common fields in the parishes of Hill

 White |